ingridscience

 To make a sheet of sugar crystals:

 Combine the sugar and water in the heat-proof container.
 Heat on a stove top to dissolve the sugar, stirring to help the sugar grains dissolve.
 Be careful not to heat it to much so that it boils over.
-The sugar solution is very hot, so best if an adult handles it while heating.
+The sugar solution is very hot; an adult should handle it.

 Pour into a shallow baking dish, or leave in the container it was heated in.
 A shallow layer will yield more crystals.